kmarkley/Indigo-Timed-Devices/README.md

 #### Persistence Timer devices

 These devices track the state of a single device or variable, but only change state after the tracked entity state has ***persisted*** for a defined period of time.
+At the end of the lockout period, the plugin will reevaluate if the tracked entity has changed in the interim, and initiate another lockout period if it has.

 Once configured, these devices are just ON or OFF to reflect the delayed/confirmed state of some other device or variable (eliminating the need for possibly several cancel-delayed-action actions).